accellera-official/systemc/docs/DEVELOPMENT.md

         git tag -a -m "SystemC 2.3.0" 2.3.0 release

-   The tagname should contain the `<version>`, following the versioning rules in IEEE 1666-2011.
+   The tagname should contain the `<version>`, following the versioning rules in IEEE Std.
+1666-2023.
 There are three standard formats:
    * `x.x.x_beta_<isodate>` for beta/internal versions
    * `x.x.x_pub_rev_<isodate>` for public review versions, and
    * `x.x.x` for public release versions.